eBay/jsonex/README.md

 # JSONCoder

 ## Description
-JSONCoder is a light weight generic object serialization / deserialization library similar to Jackson and FastJson.
-This library has been widely used in various eBay domain projects for many years.
+JSONCoder is a light weight generic object serialization / deserialization library similar to Jackson or FastJson.
+This library has been widely used in various eBay domain projects for years.
 It does not mean to be a replacement for other popular libraries.
 But it solves some specific problems which are not available or not well supported in other alternatives.

-Following are some of the particular features which make this library useful for certain scenarios:
+## Why JSONCoder
+There are plenty of options for JSON serialization/deserialization libraries, why we need another one?
+If you are also a fan of JSON , but hate the limitation that JSON standards make it so hard to be used as a configuration language.
+But still don't give up JSON to YAML (JSON is nice, why need Yet Another Markup Language).
+You can have a try of this library.
+This library focused solving following problem well:

+* Supports JSON extension proposal ([JSONX](./JSONX.md)) which will make it friendly for configuration, such as
+    * comments support
+    * quote of key is optional
+    * customize quote characters (Avoid un-necessary escapes by choosing different quote characters)
+    * multiple string literal as in ES6
+    * Merge of config files (e.g. environment specific config override common config)
-* Focuses on serialize arbitrary java objects by default by detecting cyclic object references
+* Supports serialization of arbitrary java objects out of box by detecting cyclic object references.
+You don't have to write serializer friendly classes.
+Whatever you have, it's supported.
-* Makes sensible default over configuration, such as silently ignore unknown properties by default for forward compatibility
+* Make sensible default over configuration.
+Minimize annotation or configuration usage.
+Such as it silently ignore unknown properties by default for forward compatibility
-* Focuses on developer friendly APIs at the same time still provides flexible configurations.
+* Focuses on developer friendly APIs at the same time still provides flexible configurations
-* Provides options to generate compact JSON format (No-standard format, such as make quotes for key optional, options to use single quote, thus avoid un-necessary escape)
-* Parses configuration friendly JSON variations.
-Such as optional quotes, multi-line string literal, (comments to be supported) etc

 ## Features
 * Auto-detect cyclic references and serialize the reference to avoid stack overflow